Kahan summation algorithm: Worked example

-This example will be given in decimal.
-Computers typically use binary arithmetic, but the principle being illustrated is the same.
+The algorithm does not mandate any specific choice of radix, only for the arithmetic to "normalize floating-point sums before rounding or truncating".
+Computers typically use binary arithmetic, but to make the example easier to read, it will be given in decimal.
 Suppose we are using six-digit decimal floating-point arithmetic, sum has attained the value 10000.0, and the next two values of input[i] are 3.14159 and 2.71828.
 The exact result is 10005.85987, which rounds to 10005.9.
 With a plain summation, each incoming value would be aligned with sum, and many low-order digits would be lost (by truncation or rounding).
 The first result, after rounding, would be 10003.1.
 The second result would be 10005.81828 before rounding and 10005.8 after rounding.
 This is not correct.

-However, with compensated summation, we get the correct rounded result of 10005.9.
+However, with compensated summation, we get the correctly rounded result of 10005.9.

 Assume that c has the initial value zero.
+Trailing zeros shown where they are significant for the six-digit floating-point number.